Oregon | Hiking + Trekking | Travel Guides | United States

 From there, the route heads in a general northwest direction, covering roughly 26 blocks going west from NE 50th Ave to NE 24th Ave, and about 10 blocks going north.

-The most common turnaround point is the Thomas J. Autzen House [map].
+The most common turnaround point seems to b the Thomas J. Autzen House [map].

 We covered the 5.5 miles route in just under three hours going at a very leisurely pace (with multiple bathroom (i.e. port-a-potty) breaks for the preggo).